Fighting for your interests

 While the former government took positive steps to reduce red tape and modernize liquor laws in BC, there remains a tremendous amount of work to do.

-- Ensure the new government understands our industry’s concerns and our vital contributions to BC’s economic health
+- Ensure Premier Horgan, his Ministers, MLAs, and senior government staff understand our industry’s concerns and our vital contributions to BC’s economic health

 - Create a fixed and transparent markup policy for hospitality products sold via the LDB but not at BC Liquor Stores